Are you on the market for a new family car? Read below for our comparison of what to look for when deciding between a SUV or Minivan for your family!

 Here we are again.
 My husband’s car is officially on its last breath and we are back in the throes of car buying research.
 She hung on for a couple more years, but this winter we’ll have to retire her for good.
 These little stinkers are feeling the pain, haha!

 This time around, I’m making full use of my ease of internet access and going into the car buying process with confidence.
-With the convenience of the new Autotrader and Kelley Blue Book Price Advisor, I know that we have all of the right information to make the right decision.
+With the convenience of th, I know that we have all of the right information to make the right decision.